ChandanieT/configure-ad/README.md

 <p>
 <img src="https://i.imgur.com/u7dS12E.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
-<p>From the Azure Portal, Client-1’s DNS settings was set to the DC’s Private IP address by to going to Virtual machines>zClient-1>networking>DNS servers>.
+<p>From the Azure Portal, Client-1’s DNS settings was set to the DC’s Private IP address by to going to Virtual machines>Client-1>networking>DNS servers>.
  Restarted Client-1 From the Azure Portal.

-Logged into Client-1 (Remote Desktop) as the original local admin (Chandy) and joined it to the domain by going to start>system>rename PC>Domian> enter "mydomain.com" (computer restarted).
+Logged into Client-1 (Remote Desktop) as the orginal local admin (Chandy) and joined it to the domain by going to start>system>rename PC>Domain> enter "mydomain.com" (computer restarted).
 Logged into the Domain Controller (Remote Desktop) and verified Client-1 showed up in ADUC.
 </p>
 <br />